MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/azure-ad-b2b-guests-yammer.md

 - Supports allow/deny list of domains, which lets admins control domains for incoming guests.

 - Admins can define which employees can invite guests.
-Example: An admin can set a rule to allow employees with “manager” title and above to only be able to invite guests.

 - Guest access reviews allow admins to set up workflows and rules to periodically attest guest membership and block access for unauthorized guests immediately.